piotr1204Essex/piotr1204Essex.github.io/rmpp.md

 The pdf format of the paper can be found [here](https://github.com/piotr1204Essex/piotr1204Essex.github.io/blob/main/research_module_source/unit_1_reflective_activity.pdf)

+### Tutor feedback:

+- It is good to see you cite regularly in the early stages of the formative, ensure that you continue to do this for all future formative and summative but cite all the way through your discussion
+- When using a quote, cite immediately after it [reference where the quote came from].
+Do this in all instances
+- Your citation thins out from section 3 onwards - you need to cite in every paragraph and draw theoretical discussion through the whole of the formative.
+Taking this approach means you develop a critical method of writing.
+You need to regularly compare pros and cons of research and investigation for criticality to occur, other wise your writing is descriptive
+- Your list of references needs to be in alphabetical order

+The main point is the issue of criticality and citation, and so don't merely interpret the research you have found - analyse and evaluate your research look at the limitations and positives of your research and develop your critical discussion from that aspect.

 #### Reflective activity - Ethics in Computing

 ##### 1. Introduction